Entrepreneurship is a valuable skill for teens to develop, and competitions provide a great learning experience for them to do so.

 Keep in mind that competitions aren’t the only way to expose children and teens to entrepreneurship.
 Business-building programs like Beta Bowl equip adolescents and teens with the skills, entrepreneurial toolkit, financial knowledge base, implementation, marketing, and pitching experience they need for success.
 All of these factors are vital to encourage kids to become real entrepreneurs, businesspeople, and change-makers in the future.

-There’s genuinely no skills more valuable for youth today than an entrepreneurial one.
+There’s genuinely no skill more valuable for youth today than an entrepreneurial one.
 Most parents would agree that kids and teens deserve access to the best resources to foster their success.

 Related: About Beta Bowl